private-compute-infra-toolkit/hats/production/README.md

 You need permission to impersonate an account, and the impersonation account needs to have cloud run invoker permission.

-To pass an impersonation access token for a service account:
+To pass an impersonation access token for a service account: \
+Note: To run the split client, use the build target :tvs-client-split_main and use --ports=port1,port1 instead of --tvs_addresses and use --tvs_public_keys=pub_key1,pub_key2 instead of --tvs_public_key

 ```shell
 $ bazel build -c opt //tvs/test_client:tvs-client_main